kennyalive/blog/content/post/math-typesetting-2020.md

 As of 2020 the \\(\TeX\\) typesetting language is quite popular.
 It provides a markup language rich enough to write even the complex multi-volume book but we are mostly interested in a math subset of \\(\TeX\\).
 There are few options how to expose it on the web. \\(\KaTeX\\) JavaScript library is a solution that is used here.
 Another good option is the *MathJax* library.

-At first, I will describe the software configuration that makes my site math-friendly.
+At first, I will describe software configuration that makes my site math-friendly.
 Then, a few examples of the \\(\TeX\\) math notation will be provided.
-Finally, we will play with basic radiometry definitions to get the desired relationship.
+The last part is computer graphics related where we will play with radiometric quantities to get the desired relationship.

 ### Software configuration